microsoft/PubSec-Info-Assistant/README.md

 ## Features

 * Chat and Q&A interfaces
+* File Upload and automated chunking and indexing for PDF, HTML, and DOCX
 * Explores various options to help users evaluate the trustworthiness of responses with citations, tracking of source content, etc.
 * Shows possible approaches for data preparation, prompt construction, and orchestration of interaction between model (ChatGPT) and retriever (Cognitive Search)
 * Settings directly in the UX to tweak the behavior and experiment with options